mykhailiukVitalii/examples/mocha-ts-parallel-artifacts/README.md

 # 📊 Mocha + TypeScript + ARtifacts in parallel mode
-This repo contains simple template for testing project based on the stack = Mocha + TypeScript + Testomat.io plugins(in parallel mode).
+This repo contains simple template for testing project based on the stack = Mocha + TypeScript + Testomat.io artefact case (in parallel mode).

 # Installation
 This is a playground for your first steps in testing, so instead of installing it from NPM it is recommended to clone it from repo instead.